14 – 18 inches

-As a relatively new, specialty breed the price range for Golden Cavaliers is all over the map.
+As a relatively new, specialty breed the price range and cost for Golden Retriever Cavalier King Charles mix puppies is all over the map.
 You’ll see them crop up for sale from anywhere between $1,000 and $4,000.

 3 Little-Known Facts About Golden Cavalier

-1. The King Charles Spaniel Was a Favorite of Royalty
+1. The Cavalier King Charles Spaniel was a favorite of royalty.

 As you might expect from the name, the King Charles Spaniel was named for the English monarch King Charles the II in the 1600s.
 They have been linked with British royalty since Queen Mary I in the 1500s, and the Grand Duchess Anastasia Nikolaevna of Russia also kept them as pets.